expr-lang/expr/docs/Getting-Started.md

 }
 ```

 You may use existing types.
 For example, an environment can be a struct.
+The
+struct fields can be renamed by adding struct tags such as `expr:"timestamp"` in
+the example below:

 ```go
 package main